 Welcome to on-line worship at North Bramalea.
 Whether you're traveling, away at school, or simply dropping by, you are in our hearts and thoughts.
 You can join us live here at 9:00 am and 11:00 am Sunday mornings.

 At any other time during the week you can get the Message and the past Sunday's Special Music from our archives.
 Just click on the Last Sunday link above.

 Please click on the icon to the left to view this week's new and improved live service at 9:00 am and 11:00 am on Sunday morning.
 The video player will open in a new page.

-Worship Series - "Conflict"
+Worship Series - "Going Deeper"

 Order of Worship

 9am Simon Billeter